Facebook under fire following Cambridge Analytica exposé

 "Facebook isn't yet toxic," Wieser said.
 "But you do end up with consequences.
 You create a condition with advertisers or regulators where you don't get the benefit of the doubt.
 Should you believe them when they make a claim?"

-Steve Carbone, chief digital and investment officer at advertising agency MediaCom, a major ad spender on Facebook, said the ongoing issues are something he is keeping track of.
+Steve Carbone, chief digital and investment officer at advertising agency MediaCom, a major ad spender on Facebook, said he is keeping track of the ongoing issues.

 "We will continue to monitor performance closely to ensure that our brands are not impacted by an underlying erosion of consumer trust on the platform,” he said.